ramadhia/maxtest/README.md

 Set up the project and run the necessary services using Docker Compose:

 #### 3.1 Deploy the Project Using Docker Compose

-Now that the database is migrated, you can deploy the project and start all services (Backend Server, PostgreSQL) with the following command:
+Now that the database is migrated, you can deploy the project and start all services (Frontend, Backend Server, PostgreSQL) with the following command:
+_Ensure that this step is run in the root directory (`maxbuzz-project/`)._
 ```bash
 docker compose -f docker-compose.yaml up
 ```